Juryeon/obsidian-git-sync/NOO/THE PROCESS OF CREATING LIFE/CONCLUSION.md

 4 / THE FAR-DISTANT FUTURE

- In certain respects, some of  the processes I have described in this book have something in common with ancient process. **My respect for the language, and buildings, and processes of ancient society, is a respect for ancient wisdom.** But far more essentially, these things - the processes and building forms that I describe - belong to the future.
+ In certain respects, some of  the processes I have described in this book have something in common with ancient process. **My respect for the language, and buildings, and processes of ancient society, is a respect for ancient wisdom.** **But far more essentially, these things - the processes and building forms that I describe - belong to the future.** Indeed, in most respects, they belong more to the far-distant future than to the past or to the present.